This article will go over why we need magnesium in our body, including how you can boost levels if deficient.

 This can be a symptom of low energy levels, so if you have a large amount of fatigue or weakness, it may be time to see a doctor.

 Another way deficiency symptoms manifest themselves is by causing your muscles to ache.

 Another common magnesium deficiency symptom is a loss of appetite.
 A low level of this mineral can make it difficult to lose weight or keep it off, but it can also cause you to feel more fatigued at times.

-This fatigue can range from mild to severe, so if you’re suffering from low levels of the mineral, don’t be alarmed.
+This fatigue can range from mild to severe, so don’t be alarmed if you’re suffering from low mineral levels.

 How to boost magnesium levels

 These days, we’re all trying to eat healthier and live longer.

 That means we’re also trying to supplement our diets with as many beneficial minerals as possible.

 Magnesium is one mineral that we can’t get enough of; that’s why the most common magnesium deficiency symptoms are muscle cramps and fatigue.